Intake

 Intake is a great retro-style arcade shooter that challenges players to blast luminescent pills using the correct colored shots.
 It’s a deceptively simple title but can become very addictive after a few rounds.
 The inclusion of power-ups and special challenge levels every few rounds also keeps the game unpredictable.
 It’s a pity that the soundtrack only features five tunes, but the gameplay is solid, and chasing high scores is a real adrenaline rush.

-Gameplay: Straightforward to play, but very challenging and quite addictive.
+Gameplay: Intake is straightforward to play but very challenging and quite addictive.

 Sound: The soundtrack is great, but there are only five tunes